hawkinsw/api_intro/docs/README.md

   const results = await got(endpointUrl)
 ```

 is getting executed.
 So, let's add a breakpoint there and the debugger will stop the program when it's *about to execute that statement*.
-That last piece is important: A breakpoint on a statement stops the program just *before* that statement is going to execute.
+That last piece is important: Applying a breakpoint to a statement stops the program just *before* that statement executes.

 To add a breakpoint, click in the "trough" next to the appropriate line of code (highlighted by the green arrow in the next image):

 ![](./graphics/code/code5.png)

 The light-red dot indicates that you are hovering in the proper spot.
-Set the breakpoint by clicking and the dot will become dark red which indicates the breakpoint is set:
+Set the breakpoint by clicking.
+When the dot becomes dark red you will know that the breakpoint is set:

 ![](./graphics/code/code6.png)